 Welcome to Gibson Elementary, where each child is cared for and our staff strives to make school a special place for students to learn.
 We believe that meaningful learning must be embedded in a trusting environment.
 Together, we are committed to creating a culture of respect, caring, and a sense of connectedness for all students.
 Emphasis is placed on self-regulated learning, formative assessment practices, embed Indigenous’ Principles of Learning, the Core Competencies with “I can” statements, staff collaboration, and we refer to our Behavioural Matrix for student expectations.
-At Gibson we believe in a holistic and well rounded learning experience and promote the 4 A’s (Achievement, Attitude, Arts & Athletics).
-We use our Code of Conduct to ensure each child has the right to enjoy school in a safe and positive manner.
-At Gibson, we use the 4 B’s as well (Be Respectful, Be Responsible, Be Safe, & Be Kind).
+At Gibson we use our Code of Conduct to ensure each child has the right to enjoy school in a safe and positive manner.
+We use the 4 B’s as well (Be Respectful, Be Responsible, Be Safe, & Be Kind).

 Go Grizzlies Go!